Strategists. Storytellers. Journalists. Loudmouths. We’re enthusiastic about what we do and unafraid of who we are. Get to know us.

 Beginning his entrepreneurial experience in his teens, Evan built a recording studio in his parents’ basement and produced over 40 albums for local musicians in New Jersey.
 Prior to ChatterBlast, Evan was the Chief Operating Officer of The Schubert Group where he worked as a strategy consultant to financial and high-tech companies.
 In 2002, he co-founded The Memoria Project, a non-profit effort to erect a community-created sculptural memorial in honor of the lives lost on 9/11.
 Evan’s accolades include being named a “40 Under 40” by the Philadelphia Business Journal and Drexel University Magazine.
 He is also always the first to use – and get bored with – any new social platform.
 Always.

 Even as a tyke, Matt wanted to tell people stuff – whether with his own voice or through any other channel he could utilize.
-After graduating from Temple University, Matt nurtured his need for information mongering via a career in mass media.
-Over the next decade, he learned the insides-and-outs of the communication business by writing, editing, blogging, press releasing, entertaining and informing at organizations like Elsevier, HX Media, TLA Entertainment Group, The Philadelphia Film Festival and Boston’s Fenway Center.
-He has designed, and currently teaches, two social media marketing classes at the University of the Arts and Temple.
-Matt enjoys biking, lying on the beach, Internet-famous animals and debating the merits of almost any point.
+After graduating from Temple University, Matt nurtured his need for information via a career in mass media.
+Over the next decade, he learned the insides-and-outs of the communication business by writing, editing, blogging, press release-ing, entertaining and informing at organizations like Elsevier, HX Media, TLA Entertainment Group, The Philadelphia Film Festival and Boston’s Fenway Center.
+He has designed and taught social media classes, at the University of the Arts and Temple University.
+He is currently pursuing a master’s degree in Media Studies from the prestigious New School in New York.
+Matt enjoys biking, laying on the beach, tall tales, raccoons, and discussing how 80s pop culture changed the world.

 "Nothing is more satisfying than staying on top of trends and keeping current in the social-sphere.
 By nature, social media never sleeps and is constantly evolving.
 It's our job to grab the reigns, adopt new (and maturing) technology, and see how it can play into different brands and strategies."